-Score voting has not been used in any jurisdiction in the U.S. for government elections.
-It is used in non-governmental contests such as certain sporting events in which judges assign scores to the competitors (and ones famously prone to tactical voting, as in controversial figure skating competitions).
+Score voting has not been used in any U.S. jurisdiction in government elections.
+It is used in nongovernmental contests, such as certain sporting events in which judges assign scores to competitors.

 Votes for a back-up choice can harm your first choice in score voting.

-Expressing support for a second choice in score voting, say, giving a score of four to your second-favorite candidate, can help propel your second choice ahead of your first choice.
-This creates an incentive for voters to strategically use the score ballot like a "choose-one" ballot, only expressing a preference for their favorite candidate and not to other candidates they might, in actuality, find acceptable.
-If many voters succumb to this strategic voting, broadly acceptable candidates could lose out to a more fringe candidate who garners top marks from a dedicated base.
+Expressing support for a second choice in score voting — say, by scoring a second-favorite candidate four out of five — can propel them ahead of the voter’s first choice candidate.
+This creates an incentive for voters to strategically use score ballots like a “choose-one” ballots.
+When many voters adopt this strategy, broadly acceptable candidates can lose out to fringe candidates who garner top marks from a dedicated base.

-In RCV, a voter’s ranking for a backup choice only counts if their first choice is defeated, eliminating the incentive to strategically deny support for a second-choice candidate.
+In RCV, voters’ rankings for backup choices only count if their first choice is defeated.
+This eliminates the incentive to strategically deny support for second-choice candidates.

 Score voting might not elect a majority-preferred candidate.

-For example, consider an election with 3 Democratic candidates and 2 Republican candidates in a city where most voters favor Democrats.
+Take an election with three Democratic candidates and two Republican ones in a heavily Democratic city.
 Score voting could lead to a Republican victory because it does not necessarily prevent vote-splitting between similar constituencies.

 This was not a score voting election and each voter was permitted to vote for only one candidate in the first round.
 However, the results may be instructive when considering the impacts of score voting.
 If voters in score voting are unwilling to assign scores to multiple candidates, the results could be similar to the choose-one results above, in which a clear majority for one party fails to elect a candidate from that group.